fac31/Jana-Todd/README.md

 # About

-Intergalactic Travel Agency fit for any and all needs of hitchhikers in the galaxy.
+Intergalactic Travel Agency fit for any and all needs of those hitchhiking around the galaxy.

 (TODO: screenshot)